amilliongoals/Customer-Service-Query-AI/README.md

 Returns are a tricky business, the goal of this project is to leverage AI to create a chatbot that in theory could be used by a customer service rep to assist them in making decisions.

+Steps Completed
+1)Acquired data sets
+2)Established coding environment in Google Colab, shifting from Kaggle to experience new tools and prepare for practice with Google Gemini and rest/gain experience with their new co-pilot coming out
+3)Connected with OpenAI key - tested connection in notebook 4)Working on cleaning text file
+    -Determined effective normalization and cleaning procedures e.g , keeping capitalization, removing html, removing specific symbols.

+Currently: deciding on tokenization methodology.

 To-Do-List
 1) Train a chatbot around a set of return policy data
 2) Have it take the role of Customer Service to advise the policy given a scenario prompt